Anoptic-Games/anoptic-engine/external/external.md

 ## Git Submodules

-Third-party libraries hosted on platforms like GitHub can be integrated as Git submodules.
+Third-party libraries hosted on platforms like GitHub should be integrated as Git submodules.

 Procedure:
 - **Adding a Submodule**: